mikeladderbush/Rust_practice_cards/README.md

 remain private as well but if anyone does end up reading this please keep in mind I am very much a beginner and the goal here is education over anything else.

+Stopping work on this version, taking what I've learned and going to remake make in 2.0.

 Michael Ladderbush
 2023